Trip PlannerActive trip

 • Cleans up Trail Companion subscriptions

-If there is an active safety alert or your trip is showing as overdue, the Complete button is disabled.
-Cancel the alert first, then complete.
+If there is an active safety alert or your trip is showing as overdue, Finish trip is disabled.
+Resolve the alert first, then finish.